 Equally unbelievable is her incredible foresight, in which she is able to gain the upper hand over her opponents even in the face of a Congressional investigation and jail time for illegal surveillance.
 The audience is led to believe Sloane anticipated these events and planned for them months in advance, all while flying around the country to put together a multi-million dollar political action committee.
 While a satisfying and clever ending, it stretches suspension of disbelief to the breaking point.

 As an anti-lobbying film, Miss Sloane is inferior to Casino Jack (2010), a Canadian film about real-life lobbyist Jack Abramoff staring Kevin Spacey.
 That movie also tanked at the box office, but at least it was entertaining, clever, and true-to-life.
 Like Elizabeth Sloane, Jack Abramoff enjoys peddling influence, but he maintains his character to the bitter end.
 He never suddenly develops a conscience because the plot requires it.

 People go to the movies to be entertained, to escape the stress and monotony of daily life.
 After a contentious election in which politics saturated the airwaves and social media, does anyone really want to sit in the theater and watch a two-hour long finger wagging session on lobbying and gun control?
 So far, audiences have stayed away from Miss Sloane, answering that question with a resounding, “No!”

-Posted on December 27, 2016, in Film and Television, Movies, Reviews and tagged Bribery, Casino Jack, Gun Lobby, Lobbyists, Miss Sloane, Movies, Political Thriller, Thriller, Washington DC.
+Posted on December 27, 2016, in Film and Television, Movie, Reviews and tagged Bribery, Casino Jack, Gun Lobby, Lobbyists, Miss Sloane, Movie, Political Thriller, Thriller, Washington DC.
 Bookmark the permalink.
 Leave a comment.